 - a.
 Include persons from groups underrepresented in STEM as PI, co-PI, and/or other senior personnel; - b.
 Include persons from groups underrepresented in STEM as student researchers or post-doctoral researchers; - c.
 Include faculty or students from Minority Serving Institutions as PI/co-PI, senior personnel, and/or student researchers, as applicable; - d.
-Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations; - e.
+Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations to engage in activities that would not happen without EERE funding; - e.
 Collaborate with students, researchers, and staff in Minority Serving Institutions; - f.
-Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving underserved communities; - g.
+Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving underserved communities, including but not limited to high schools and elementary schools in underserved communities, tribal communities, community colleges and trade schools, or other appropriate institutions; - g.
 Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization; - h.
 Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses and Veteran Owned Businesses to solicit as vendors and sub-contractors for bids on supplies, services and equipment.